michelsalib/Gi7/README.markdown

-This is a github app for windows phone 7 in stage of development.
+This is an unofficial GitHub app designed Windows Phone 7, and is currently still under development.

 *Feel free to participate, comment, report bug or ask for new functionnalities.* Also I am not a very good UI designer, so any help is much apreciated.